gvwilson/sensibleadventures/nardica/nardica.md

 "It'll do me fine."
 Iffy nodded toward the laser drill as casually as she could.
-"You mind I try a couple of pieces while you're out?"
+"You mind I try a couple o' pieces while you're out?"

-Mr. Mishra was shaking his head before she even finished speaking.
+Mr. Mishra shook his head.
 "Nuh uh, girl.
 Nobody touches my darling without I'm there to watch."
 Metal fingers tapped the tabletop next to him.
 "You break that,
-nearest parts are long away 'Mundsen, and nearest after that are all the way up to Taz."
+nearest parts are long away Amundsen, and nearest after that are all the way up to Taz."

 "Aright," Iffy said,